Language Model Goal Selection Differs from Humans' in a Self-Directed Learning Task: Methods

-To study the goal selection tendencies of conversational AI, we evaluated the output of different LLMs in an iterative goal-contingent learning task and compared their choices to those of 175 human participants in the same environment \cite{molinaro2024latent}.
+To study the goal selection tendencies of conversational AI, we evaluated the output of different LLMs in an iterative goal-contingent learning task and compared their choices to those of 175 human participants in an interactive version of the same environment \cite{molinaro2024latent}.